Skip to main content

 2. Using personal protective equipment (PPE) whenever there is an expectation of possible exposure to infectious material

-3. Following respiratory hygiene/cough etiquette principles
+3. Following respiratory hygiene or cough etiquette principles

 4. Ensuring appropriate patient placement